Origines: History

 The Origins is a lost work, with no complete text surviving to the modern day.
 Its fragments in other works have been collected and translated.

 Influence

 Ancient authors considered the Origins to have influenced the style of Sallust.
 Quintilian cites an anonymous epigram that calls him the "great thief of the words of old Cato".
 Festus felt that the last four books on Rome's rising power "outweighed the rest", but later Roman historians largely disregarded the Origins because it eschewed consular dating and highlighted his own political career so heavily.
-Though Livy pointedly remarked that Cato was "a man to minimize his own achievements", his near contemporary Dionysius of Halicarnassus cites Cato's first three books in his history, calling Cato among the "most learned of the Roman historians".
+Though Livy pointedly remarked that Cato was "not the man to minimize his own achievements", his near contemporary Dionysius of Halicarnassus cites Cato's first three books in his history, calling Cato among the "most learned of the Roman historians".

 In the present day, the Origins is considered to be the beginning of proper historiography in Latin and considered to have been an important work in the development of Latin literature.